-A second tier test using liquid chromatography-tandem mass spectrometry allows diagnosis of CAH due to other enzyme defects such as 11-beta-hydroxylase.
-Patients with inconclusive results may need further evaluation using a cosyntropin stimulation test followed by complete adrenocortical profile.
-When indicated, the cosyntropin stimulation test should be done 24 to 48 hours after birth to reduce the incidence of false-positive and negative results .
+A second-tier test using liquid chromatography-tandem mass spectrometry allows diagnosis of CAH due to other enzyme defects such as 11-beta-hydroxylase.
+Patients with inconclusive results may need further evaluation using a cosyntropin stimulation test followed by a complete adrenocortical profile.
+When indicated, the cosyntropin stimulation test should be done 24 to 48 hours after birth to reduce the incidence of false-positive and negative results.

 Genetic analysis may be helpful, but it is unnecessary if classic clinical, and laboratory findings are present.